jacobmmorgan/School-Notes/Journalism/Journalism Day 9.md

 - To the point and factual
 - Quick summary
 - Usually one sentence
-- Summarize the most newsworthy fact within 10 words
+- Summarize the most newsworthy fact within 10 words.
--